moja-global/FLINT-UI/README.md

 ## Usage

-To set up this project locally follows the below procedure:
+To set up this project locally follow the below procedure:

 1. Pull the below docker image to run `flint.example`: